nikhilindikuzha1/nikhilindikuzha1/README.md

 - How would you implement CI/CD for this application?
 - How would you diagnose and tune the application in case of performance problems?
 - How would you schedule this pipeline to run periodically?
-- We appreciate good combination of Software and Data Engineering.
+- We appreciate a combination of Software and Data Engineering good practices.

 Good Luck!